iankorf/phic/README.md

 Sequencing read depth is often used to infer _something_ from copy-number variants to R-loops, to ChIP-seq peaks.
 PHIC reads the sequence of read depths and classifies these into any number of numeric classes.
-For example, most of the genome may be 1x coverage, but some places are 5x, and others are 50x.
+For example, most of the genome may be 0-1x coverage, but some places are 4-6x, and others are 50 or more.
 PHIC can classify coverage into 3 classes of 1, 5, and 50.

-PHIC assumes input data are integer values within a limited range.
+PHIC assumes input data are integer values within a limited range (0-255).
 Read depth files are sometimes normalized into floating point values, and some values may be out of range.
 For this reason, there is a python wrapper `phic.py` that performs a variety of pre- and post-processing activities on the raw data.
 It is generally better to use `phic.py` than `phic` itself.

 ## Build Instructions ##